watchakorn-18k/easycrypt/.github/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Unlicense license